 The Coast Guard is issuing this rule under authority in 33 U.S.C.
 1231.
-The COTP has determined that potential hazards associated with the rope pull event will be a safety concern before, during, and after the event.
-The purpose of this rule is to ensure safety of vessels, people and property on the navigable waters in the safety zone before, during, and after the scheduled event.
+The Captain of the Port Sector Upper Mississippi River (COTP) has determined that potential hazards associated with the fireworks display will be a safety concern before, during, and after the display.
+The purpose of this rule is to ensure safety of vessels and the navigable waters in the safety zone before, during, and after the scheduled event.